hoxo-m/githubinstall/README.md

 ### 3.5.
 Show the Source Code of Functions on GitHub

-`gh_show_source()` looks for the source code of a function on GitHub, and tries to open the place on Web browser.
+`gh_show_source()` looks for the source code of a given function on GitHub, and tries to open the place on Web browser.

 ```r
 gh_show_source("mutate", "dplyr")
 ```

-If you have loaded the package, you can input the function directly.
+If you have loaded the package that the function belongs to, you can input the function directly.

 ```r